-UN experts urge Iran to respect rights, end internet crackdown
+UN experts urge Iran to respect rights, end Internet crackdown

 The UN experts said they shared the concerns of Iranian civil society groups for those arrested.

-"We are also very concerned at reports that the Government has blocked the internet on mobile networks, and that social media services like Instagram and messaging services like Telegram have been shut down in an attempt to quell the protests," they said.
+"We are also very concerned at reports that the Government has blocked the Internet on mobile networks, and that social media services like Instagram and messaging services like Telegram have been shut down in an attempt to quell the protests," they said.

-"In some regions, internet access has been blocked altogether.
+"In some regions, Internet access has been blocked altogether.
 Communication blackouts constitute a serious violation of fundamental rights."

-The experts added that the lack of measures to address the underlying causes of the unrest through non-violent means was "disturbing."
+The experts added that the lack of measures to address the underlying causes of the unrest through nonviolent means was "disturbing."

 The protests began just over a week ago over Iran's stagnant economy and the rising cost of living, and developed into a broader outcry against the government.